Sealants vs. Fillings: What’s the Difference?

 Sealants are a preventive treatment applied to premolars and molars with deep crevices to reduce the risk of tooth decay.
 Bacteria like these deep grooves because they can hide in them and stay safe from toothbrushing.
 The longer the bacteria live in these grooves, the more plaque they create, which increases the risk of cavities.

-Beyond taking care of your teeth every day, getting a sealant makes the bacteria easier to brush away.
+Beyond caring for your teeth daily, getting a sealant makes it easier to brush away the bacteria.
 With fewer bacteria on your teeth, less plaque acid will build up on the enamel surface of your teeth.
 So, you can reduce your child’s risk of cavities with a dental sealant.

 Can You See A Sealant?

-The sealant material looks like a tooth-colored, plastic coating that, when applied to a tooth, protects it from decay.
+The sealant material looks like a tooth-colored, plastic coating that protects the tooth from decay when applied to a tooth.
 During the procedure, your dentist will first clean and prepare your tooth before painting on the sealant.
 The sealant then settles into your tooth’s natural grooves before your dentist uses ultraviolet light to harden and cure it.

 During the final step, your dentist will ensure the sealant completely protects your tooth.
 After the procedure, your tooth surface will be left smooth, easy to clean, and protected from decay.